The Princeton Review MCAT Ultimate Course is the most comprehensive, intensive MCAT course offered both LiveOnline or In-Person.

 Curriculum Review

-The 123 hours of instruction for the MCAT Ultimate course breaks down into the following subjects to meet the MCAT testing outline:
+The 123 hours of instruction for the 513+ course breaks down into the following subjects to meet the MCAT testing outline:

-Within 5-7 business days, you will receive your full set of The Princeton Review Complete 7-book set, which has made our top MCAT prep books list year over year.
+Within 5-7 business days, you will receive your full set of The Princeton Review Complete 9-book set, which has made our top MCAT prep books list year over year.

-After lectures, regular course homework is assigned in addition to subject-specific homework that covers areas identified in Diagnostic Exams as weaker for individual students.
+After lectures, regular course homework is assigned in your textbooks in addition to subject-specific homework that covers areas identified in Diagnostic Exams as weaker for individual students.

 For those who wonder how TPR picks their teachers, you can rest assured that they go through several rounds of interviewing, testing, and training before they are able to instruct a course.
 First, they partake in a non-academic interview/presentation.
 Next, interviewees must take a subject-specific content test.
 Upon satisfactory completion, teachers will follow a 20-hour training (presenting live classroom material).